 These rugged shorts are ideal for rough work in the garden on a hot day.
 They are made from 98 percent cotton canvas, with two percent spandex to allow for extra freedom of movement.

 Being primarily cotton, they do not have a UPF rating, and they aren’t as lightweight, breathable, or quick-drying as the nylon or polyester options.

 With roomy cargo pockets, two back pockets, hand pockets, and a hammer clip, you’ll have plenty of room to carry around your essentials.

 The reinforced belt loops are wide and the main seams are triple-stitched.
 With their relaxed fit, these shorts are not baggy, and they are comfortable for a day’s work in the garden.

 You can choose from two colors, Tarmac or Yukon.
 If you are looking for a durable pair of shorts that also looks stylish, you won’t go wrong with these.

 Sometimes we just want something comfy to pull on and dash out into the garden.

 These shorts provide great sun protection and functionality.
-The soft, 55% cotton, 39% polyester, 6% spandex material wicks sweat and moisture, and is also stretchy.
+The soft, 55 percent cotton, 39 percent polyester, six percent spandex material wicks sweat and moisture, and is also stretchy.

 The comfortable elastic waistband won’t dig into you as you’re moving in the garden, and the two deep front pockets will hold whatever you need.